Azure/Edge-infrastructure-quickstart-template/README.md

 * A PR containing a pre-defined CI/CD pipeline with the 3 stages: Dev, QA, Prod
 * Provisioning action will happen in your side (*merge the PR to `main`*)

-## Scenario 2: Convert your PoC site settings into IaC code, then scale
+## Scenario 2: Convert your PoC site settings into IaC code, then scale (Private Preview)

-The following guidance will streamline your setup of the scaling configuration code with Terraform and GitHub Actions, preparing you for scaling your production fleet.
-You have two options (also illustrated in the diagram below): set up the repository with the static settings or you can use our automation pipeline to codify and replicate your existing PoC settings.

 **Overview**: If you already have a PoC Site modeled within a resource group.
 This scenario will codify the existing resources and translate them into Terraform modules, then using automations to replicate the custom modules for multiple sites.